Alliance for Graduate Education and the Professoriate (AGEP)

 o Native Hawaiian or Other Pacific Islander.
 A person having origins in any of the original peoples of Hawaii, Guam, Samoa, or other Pacific Islands.

-· Enrolled in either a Master’s or Doctoral level graduate program within the STEM fields at WTAMU
+· Enrolled in either a Master’s or Doctoral level graduate program of the STEM or Behavioral Science fields at WTAMU

 · Major faculty advisor or (if undetermined) departmental faculty graduate advisor